AlfonsoJLuna/alfonsoluna.io/content/sff-pc.md

 The Crucial MX500 was fitted at the bottom of the motherboard, where it had no heatsink.
 When moving files around, the disk overheated, the thermal throttling went into action, and the speed was significantly reduced in order to maintain the temperature under safe limits.
 Flipping the disks around didn't help, the MX500 continued overheating even with the heatsink.

-I'm also not sure if the heatsink does anything, actually.
-It comes with thermal pads to supposedly allow the heat transfer between the flash chips and the base of the heatsink, but the paper stickers on the disks won't allow to make a good thermal contact.
+I'm not sure if the heatsink changes anything, actually.
+It comes with thermal pads that supposedly allow the heat transfer between the flash chips and the base of the heatsink, but the paper stickers on the disks won't allow to make a good thermal contact.
 I didn't want to remove these stickers as doing it may void the warranties of the disks.

-After some testing I became aware that the 970 EVO didn't have any problems with temperatures even on the bottom slot, so it seemed that the MX500 just normally generates more heat than the 970 EVO when in use.
+After some testing, I became aware that the 970 EVO didn't have any problems with temperatures even on the bottom slot, so it seemed that the MX500 just normally generates more heat than the 970 EVO when in use.
 I had to return the MX500 and buy another 970 EVO, this one of 1TB.
 With this combination I didn't have more temperature issues even when stressing the disks.

 ![These guys are fast!][disks-speed]

 ### The power supply

 At first, I went for the Corsair SF600 Gold power supply.
-Along with its small sister the SF450 Gold they were two of the nicest power supplies available at the time in the SFX form factor.
+Along with its small sister the SF450 Gold, they were two of the nicest power supplies available at the time in the SFX form factor.
 They have good voltage regulation, great efficiency, fully modular cables and a semi-passive fan.

 ![][psu]

 After installing it, the PSU was working well but I wasn't happy with the fan noise.
 In practice, the PSU wasn't really semi-passive.
 Even at idle loads, the fan started moving and making noise.

 There are two usual ways of regulating computer fans.
 The first one, typically used with 2-cable or 3-cable fans, is just varying the voltage supplied to the fan.
 More voltage means more speed, until the fans reaches its full speed at 12V.
 This is not the best method, as the curve between the applied voltage and the fan speed is not very linear.
-In fact, problems occurs when applying too little voltage to the fan.
-Until a minimum voltage is reached, the fan don't have enough power to start moving at all.
+In fact, problems occur when applying too little voltage to the fan.
+Until a minimum voltage is reached, the fan doesn't have enough power to start moving at all.

 After some googling, it became evident that these PSUs were using the varying voltage method.
 This increases the minimum achievable speed of the fan.
 Having the 600W version of the PSU didn't help either, as it had a more agressive fan curve than the 450W version.
 So, even with too little load, the fan was always moving at noisy speeds.

 ![The SF600 Gold.
 Note that only two cables (red and black) are going to the fan.][2cables]

 Just a few months later, Corsair released new revisions of these PSUs, called the SF600 Platinum and the SF450 Platinum.
 There were only minor differences between the new Platinum versions and the old Gold ones.
-The PSUs were mostly the same, the Gold ones were already almost good enough to meet Platinum certifications requirements, but the fan system was improved and changed to a 4-cable fan with PWM controlled speed.
+The PSUs were mostly the same, the Gold ones were already almost good enough to meet Platinum certification requirements, but the fan system was improved and changed to a 4-cable fan with PWM controlled speed.

 In this other method of fan speed control, the fan is always supplied with a 12V constant voltage, and the fan speed is regulated varying the duty cycle of a PWM signal.
 This is way better, especially when running the fan at very low speeds.
 It seems that you can make the fan run lower applying short 12V pulses than applying a continuous lower voltage.